 Do you ever have days where you feel exhausted from working so hard but honestly don’t have any idea what you accomplished?

-Sometimes, we get so caught up with busy work that we end up completing a whole lot of actions, but we don’t actually make any progress.
+Sometimes, we get so caught up in busy work that we end up completing a whole lot of actions, but we don’t actually make any progress.

 A rocking horse performs a lot of actions but doesn’t make any progress.